-It is a day many thought would never come but with the release of the “PS I Love You” sequel “Postscript” in Ireland and the UK on September 19, author Cecelia Ahern confirmed that for the “PS I Love You” sequel movie, Hilary Swank is on for reprising the role of Holly Kennedy.
+It is a day many thought would never come but with the release of the “PS I Love You” sequel “Postscript” in Ireland back in September 2019, author Cecelia Ahern confirmed that for the “PS I Love You” sequel movie.
+Hilary Swank is on for reprising the role of Holly Kennedy.

 The Oscar-winning actress took on the role of the grieving widow for the 2007 movie adaption of the highly-popular book and it appears, just like us, she couldn’t wait to read more about Holly and her late husband Gerry’s love story.